Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 - Connection: It offers the purest visual connection to the garden.

-- Permitted Development: If you are wondering do I need planning permission for a conservatory, the answer is usually no. In most cases (under 30m²), you bypass planning permission and building regulations, making it the fastest legal route to more space.
+- Permitted Development: In most cases (under 30m²), a conservatory bypasses planning permission entirely, making it the fastest legal route to more space.

 The Cons

-- Separation: You cannot legally remove the exterior doors between the house and the conservatory.
-It must remain a “separate” room, not a true open-plan extension of your living space.
+- Separation: You cannot legally remove the exterior doors between the house and the conservatory without upgrading the insulation.
+It must remain a “separate” room.

-The traditional brick-and-block extension is the “Gold Standard” for adding permanent space.
-It involves digging deep foundations, pouring concrete, building cavity walls, and installing a timber roof structure.
+The traditional brick-and-block extension is the premium “Gold Standard” for adding permanent, high-value space.

 Why choose it?
 It feels exactly like the rest of your house.
-It is fully insulated, compliant with Building Regulations Part L (Energy Efficiency), and integrated into the home’s central heating system.
-When asking which adds more value conservatory or extension, the brick extension wins, usually adding more to the resale price than it costs to build.
+It is fully insulated, compliant with Building Regulations Part L (Energy Efficiency), and integrated directly into the home’s central heating system.
+When asking which adds more value conservatory or extension, the brick extension comfortably wins, usually adding more to the resale price of your home than it costs to build.

-This is where the entire UK construction industry is moving.
-Systems like hup! use advanced off-site technology (SIP panels and structural steel) to build extension-quality walls and roofs in a fraction of the time.
+This is where much of the UK construction industry is rapidly moving.
+Modern systems like hup! use advanced off-site technology to build extension-quality walls and roofs in a fraction of the time.

-When comparing a solid roof conservatory vs extension, the hybrid system completely bridges the gap.
-It offers the speed and clean build of a conservatory, but the thermal performance and permanent feel of an extension.
+Often referred to as a conservatory extension, this hybrid system completely bridges the gap.
+It offers the speed of a conservatory, but the thermal performance and permanent feel of an extension.

 Why choose Hybrid?

 - Rapid Speed: Because the walls are precision-made in a dry factory, there is no “wet trade” delay.
-A hup! extension can often be completely watertight in just two days.
+A hup! extension can often be completely watertight in just a few days.

-- Premium Finish: They don’t look like “plastic” structures.
-You can finish them with authentic brick slips (to perfectly match your house), modern smooth render, or timber cladding.
+- Premium Finish: You can finish them with authentic brick slips (to perfectly match your house), modern smooth render, or timber cladding.

 6. The “Open Plan” Law (Part L Explained)